-Myth 5: Older adults don’t have to worry about sexually transmitted diseases
+Myth 4: Older adults don’t have to worry about sexually transmitted diseases.

-Fact: Infection rates of STDs – chlamydia, gonorrhea, and syphilis – is increasing among older adults.
+Fact: Age does not protect you from sexually transmitted diseases.
+In fact, infection rates of STDs – chlamydia, gonorrhea, and syphilis – is increasing among older adults.

 "We have seen a dramatic rise in STDs in the elderly due to several factors; the ability to maintain sexual function longer with pharmaceutical assistance, changes in immunity and weakening mucosal tissue, and accessibility in community living are just a few factors," explains Dr. Shannon Dowler, who put together a funny rap video for older adults entitled STDs Never Get Old.

-In the past, Molly Kavanaugh frequently wrote about Kendal at Oberlin for the Cleveland Plain Dealer, where she was a reporter for 16 years.
-Now we are happy to have her writing for the Kendal at Oberlin Community.
+Molly Kavanaugh previously wrote for the Cleveland Plain Dealer, where she was a reporter for 16 years.
+We are happy to have her now writing for the Kendal at Oberlin community.